japalbornoz/Branch-Edge-Services/README.md

 - end-to-end validation using CLI and host testing
 - troubleshooting Layer 2, Layer 3, and service dependency issues
 - extending a base design using DHCP relay and a remote routed subnet

 ---

-## What I Learned
-Through this project, I practiced how branch edge services work together to support endpoint connectivity and policy enforcement.
-I reinforced the relationship between VLAN segmentation, DHCP address assignment, DNS dependency, NAT/PAT operation, and ACL-based traffic filtering.
-I also improved my ability to validate network services step by step and troubleshoot configuration errors affecting user access.

----

-## Tools Used
-- Cisco Packet Tracer
-- CLI verification using show commands
-- Markdown documentation
-- topology screenshots and configuration exports

----

-## Folder Structure
-- `/topology` – topology image and addressing plan
-- `/configs` – device configurations
-- `/validation` – command outputs and test results
-- `/troubleshooting` – failure scenarios and fixes
-- `/diagrams` – logical diagram files

----

-## Portfolio Positioning
-This is a lab project built in Cisco Packet Tracer for skills demonstration and portfolio use.
-It is not based on production administration experience.
-The project is intended to show practical understanding of branch routing, user services, traffic control, validation methodology, and troubleshooting workflow relevant to entry-level networking roles.

----